KHartwig/Disbotcito470/README.md

 At the home screen, there will be two bots available to test in the ‘ggbaker’ account.

-For testing please log in to our test discord account [here](https://discordapp.com/channels/468955419688042517/475718629590171649) with these credentials:
-* Email: wujasoncc@gmail.com
-* Password: cmpt470

-On the right-hand side of the Discord interface, you will see a list of online and offline users, including the two bots premade on the ggbaker DisBotCito Account.
-These were already added to our test guild `DisBotCito`, which is displayed on the left-hand side of the Discord interface.

 ‘Angular Bot’ is preloaded with some commands for testing, they can be invoked by typing into the text channel the following messages:
 * $pizza
 * $slots